marianoabdala/marianoabdala.github.io/read.me.md

 #### Sync communication

 If it'll take more than 5 minutes, please setup a call or a meeting.
 My calendar is always updated.
-If you find an open spot take it.
+If you find an open spot, take it.
 There are much better chances of me accepting if you add a clear description and agenda.

 #### Brief answers